Klentnice: History

 Grave findings of the La Tène culture are documents of an early settlement.
 In the times of Great Moravia, the area was inhabited by the Slavs.
 After the empire fell, the inhabitants were replaced by German colonists.
 The first written mention of Klentnice is from 1322, when it was part of the Mikulov estate.

-As a part of the Mikulov estate, it was owned by the House of Liechtenstein.
+As a part of the Mikulov estate, it was owned by the Liechtenstein family.
 They contributed to cultural and ethnic enrichment when they invited Jews and Anabaptists.
 In 1560, the Liechtensteins sold the estate to the Kerecseny family.
 In 1575, the estate was donated to the Dietrichstein family by Emperor Maximillian II.
 During their rule in the second half of the 17th century and in the 18th century, the estate prospered and developed.

 After World War I, the multi-ethnic state Austria-Hungary was split up.
 By the Treaty of Saint-Germain-en-Laye, Klentnice became part of the newly established Czechoslovakia.
 Following the Munich Agreement, the municipality belonged to the Reichsgau Niederdonau until 1945.
-After World War II, the municipality fell back to Czechoslovakia and the German population was expelled.
-The town was recolonized by ethnic Czechs mainly from Moravian Slovakia.
+After World War II, the municipality fell back to Czechoslovakia and the German-speaking population was expelled.
+The town was recolonised by ethnic Czechs mainly from Moravian Slovakia.